 Allowing poor leadership to exist in your organization will have widespread effects.
 Poor leadership will in turn hire their own wrong talent.
 They will not set expectations properly.
 Ultimately, hiring the wrong leader can set back a region for years.

 Concerned you recently made a leadership hiring mistake?
-The Mis-hire Sniff Test will provide clarity.
+The Mis-hire Test will provide clarity.
 The tool will help you pinpoint why the new leader is failing.
 Use it to determine if you should continue to invest or cut ties.

 Deep down you aren’t sure you have hired the right leaders.